 In 2025-2026, we are running three cohorts:

-• Cohort 6: Open Lab — our core programme for professionals across the built environment.
-Applications open later in September for our start in Spring 2026.
-Full details now available.
+Cohort 6: Open Lab — our core programme for professionals across the built environment.
+Applications are now closed.
+Read more about this cohort.

 What to expect